 Hotspot Shield does allow P2P on its servers, which means you can also download torrents.
 On the other hand, the company does warn its users not to break the law by downloading any copyrighted content, which is basically what torrenting is all about.
 So, we can’t really recommend this service if you’re an avid user of torrents and expect maximum security while downloading the latest movies, TV shows, and other “illegal” material.

 The company offers a solid level of security when it comes to encryption.
-Namely, it uses OpenVPN protocol, which is by far the best and most secure option out there.
+Namely, it uses its proprietary connection protocol called Catapult Hydra which is one of the best and most secure options out there.
 It also uses AES-256 encryption, which has been the industry standard for some time now.
 The military also uses this encryption to protect its sensitive data and information traffic.